Media Types

 }

-Get MIME type from filename
+Get a MIME type from a filename

 mime cat-encoding cat-web-programming